-Whether you’re just getting started or are a seasoned crochet artist, using the right tools and supplies can make all the difference in your finished projects.
+Whether you’re just getting started or are a seasoned crochet artist, using the right crochet tools and supplies can make all the difference in your finished projects.

-Here’s my list of recommended crochet resources, tools, and supplies:
+Here’s my list of recommended crochet tools, resources, and supplies:

 This page contains affiliate links, which means that I earn a commission if you make a purchase using these links.
 The price you pay, however, will not be affected.
 Thank you for supporting To Work with My Hands by using these links when you decide to purchase these products.
 View my full disclosure here.